It is recommended to take a look at the following previous sections to better understand messages:

 - Keeping an index of games that could be forfeited.
 If both timeouts are the same, you can keep a single FIFO list of games so you can clear them from the top of the list as necessary.
 For the guided coding exercise on this part, head straight to Put Your Games in Order.

 EndBlock(or rather its equivalent in the Cosmos SDK) without any of the players having to trigger the cancelation.
 For the guided coding exercise on this part, head straight to Auto-Expiring Games.

 In general terms, you could add

 timeout: Timestamp to your

 StoredGame and update it every time something changes in the game.
 You can decide on a maximum delay, for example one day.

-There are no open challenges, meaning a player cannot create a game where the second player is unknown until someone steps in, so player matching is left outside of the blockchain.
+There are no open challenges, meaning a player cannot create a game where the second player is unknown until someone steps in.
+Therefore, player matching is left outside of the blockchain.
 The enterprising student can incorporate it inside the blockchain by changing the necessary models.

-If you would like to get started on building your own checkers game, you can go straight to the main exercise in Run Your Own Cosmos Chain.
+If you would like to get started on building your own checkers game, you can go straight to the main exercise in Run Your Own Cosmos Chain to start from scratch.